jbyman/Reprieve/iOS - Client/README.md

 # FDA Naloxone Competition - iOS Client
-The iOS client for Reprieve, the Naloxone delivery app
+The iOS client for Reprieve, the Naloxone delivery app, written in Swift